-Despite the importance of EFL reading prosody for the primary stage, and the vital need to build up them, there is a lack in EFL reading prosody skills for the pupils of this stage.
-The problem of the present study is the weakness of EFL reading prosody among sixth year primary school pupils.
+Despite the importance of EFL reading rate for the oral reading fluency of the primary stage pupils, and the fundamental need to build up them, there is a lack in EFL reading rate skills for the pupils of this stage.
+The problem of the present study is the weakness of EFL reading rate among sixth year primary school pupils.